Australian gold rushes: August 1851: Ballarat, Victoria

 On 21 August 1851, gold was found at Ballarat, Victoria, in Poverty Point by John Dunlop and James Regan.
 Ballarat is about 10 km from Buninyong and upon the same range.
 John Dunlop and James Regan found their first few ounces of gold while panning in the Canadian Creek after leaving the Buninyong diggings to extend their search for gold.
 However, Henry Frencham, a newspaperman who in June had claimed, unsuccessfully, the £200 reward for finding payable gold within 200 mi of Melbourne, had followed them and noticed their work.
 As a result, they only had the rich Ballarat goldfield to themselves for a week.

 By early September 1851, what became known as the Ballarat gold rush had begun, as reported from the field by Henry Frencham, then a reporter for The Argus.
 (Henry Frencham claimed in his article of 19 September 1851 to have been the first to discover gold at Ballarat [then also known as Yuille's Diggings] "and make it known to the public", a claim he was later to also make about Bendigo, and which resulted in the sitting of a Select Committee of the Victorian Legislative Assembly in 1890.)

 In the report of the Committee on the Claims to Original Discovery of the Goldfields of Victoria published in The Argus newspaper of 28 March 1854, however, a different picture of the discovery of gold at Golden Point at Ballarat is presented.
 They stated that Regan and Dunlop were one of two parties working at the same time on opposite sides of the ranges forming Golden Point, the other contenders for the first finders of gold at Ballarat being described as "Mr Brown and his party".

 The committee stated that "where so many rich deposits were discovered almost simultaneously, within a radius of little more than 0.5 mi, it is difficult to decide to whom is due the actual commencement of the Ballarat diggings."
 They also agreed that the prospectors "had been attracted there (Ballarat) by the discoveries in the neighbourhood of Messrs.
 Esmonds (Clunes) and Hiscock (Buninyong)" and "by attracting great numbers of diggers to the neighbourhood" that "the discovery of Ballarat was but a natural consequence of the discovery of Buninyong".

 In 1858, the "Welcome Nugget" weighing 2,217 troy ounces 16 pennyweight (68.98 kg) was found at Bakery Hill at Ballarat by a group of 22 Cornish miners working at the mine of the Red Hill Mining Company.

-A sketch-map by shepherd William Sandbach, depicting the birth of the Bendigo goldfield, detailing who was there and where their claims and camp sites were.
-Sandbach believed that fellow worker William Johnson had been the first to find gold at Bendigo in October 1851.

 September 1851: Bendigo, Victoria

-It has been claimed that Gold was first found at Bendigo, Victoria, in September 1851.
+It has been claimed that Gold was first found at Bendigo, Victoria, by 2 women, Margaret Kennedy and Julia Farrell in September 1851.